HISTORY OF CAROL OF THE BELLS: FROM A UKRAINIAN FOLK SONG

 Ukrainian New Year folk song

-The original song was a New Year‘s song, sung in (old calendar) April in pre-Christian Ukraine.
-Only after Orthodox Christianity came to Ukraine in the 9th and 10 centuries did the calendar change to the Julian Calendar, and the date of the New Year moved to January 13-14 (of our Gregorian Calendar) hence became associated with the Feast of Epiphany.
+The original song was a New Year‘s song, sung in April (old calendar) in pre-Christian Ukraine.
+Only after Orthodox Christianity came to Ukraine in the 9th and 10th centuries did the calendar change to the Julian Calendar, and the date of the New Year moved to January 13-14 (of our Gregorian Calendar), hence becoming associated with the Feast of Epiphany.

 The folk song, known as “The Little Swallow,” ushered in the New Year of Spring by describing a swallow swooping into a house and calling out the master to herald a bountiful new year, asking him to look at his livestock and what the coming Spring will bring, including a beautiful dark-eyebrowed wife.